Ha-Duong-88/Amazon_Vine_Analysis/README.md

 Based on the analysis of the Amazon Watch Reviews data, the following results were observed:

   * There are a total 94 paid Vine reviews and 40471 unpaid Vine reviews.
-  * There were a total of 48 paid and 15663 of unpaid 5-Stars reviews.
+  * There were a total of 48 5-Star paid and 15663 of unpaid 5-Star reviews.
-  * The percentage of

-The percent of five-star reviews of the total paid vine reviews is: 51.06382978723404 %
+  * The percent of five-Star reviews of the total paid Vine reviews is 51% and unpaid vine reviews is 38%

-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+There may be positivity bias for the 5-star reviews given that five-star paid Vine reviews percent is 51% compared to the unpaid Vine reviews.
+However, more data and analysis would be needed to test and validate this.

+An additional analysis that could be performed is to compare the 1-star reviews for any negativity bias and compare them to the 5-star paid reviews.
+Instead of filtering by 1 instead of 5 in this case.
+If the 1-Star rating for paid Vine reviews relative to the total Vine (paid and unpaid) reviews is low, there may be a positivity bias.

 Below is an image of the Spark code: